|

 Whether this sheds any light on the actual date of the respective tablatures is questionable.
 Reading between the lines of Zhu Quan's account, he found an old tablature but considerably re-edited it.

-Van Gulik's Lore of the Chinese Lute has an extensive section on the relationship between the scholar and the crane.
+Van Gulik's Lore of the Chinese Lute has an extensive section on the relationship between the scholar and the crane.10

-The Emaciated Immortal, in accordance with Qin Tradition9, says
+The Emaciated Immortal, in accordance with Qin Tradition12, says

 this is an old tune.
 Xiao Ya has a section He Ming which says, "Cranes cry in nine (i.e., a row of) marshpools; the sound is heard in the wilderness;" and, "The sound is heard in the heavens."
 Zhu Xi's (12th c.) commentary says, "A marshpool in the bend of a river is called a gao; the number of marshpools is nine, exemplifying the depth and distance.
 The crane is a bird with an immortal spirit; its cry is lofty and clear and can be heard for eight or nine li."
 The meaning of this tune perhaps comes from its comparing the call of the crane and the music of the qin.

-People know that cranes are birds with a divine spirit, and thus someone created this composition.
+People know that cranes are birds with a divine spirit, and thus we have this piece.

 (00.19) 02.
 Soaring up in the sky